siscodr/CSSE374Misfits/README.md

 8)	Create a new project in gvedit.exe
 9)	Paste the text into that project
 10)	Click the layout button (the running man)

+Instructions for SD:
+1)	Download the code into Eclipse
+2)	Go to MisfitsUMLCreator -> src -> MisfitsPackage
+3)	Right click on SDCreatorMain and select Run As -> Run Configurations
+4)	In the Arguments tab of the run configurations pop-up, put the name(s) of the class(es) for which you want to create a sequence diagram (the first class must contain a main function in which the sequence diagram can run).
+(If the code is not in the MisfitsUMLCreator package, you will need to add the package via the Classpath tab).
+5)	Click run
+6)	Copy the text that is printed in the console
+7)	Open sdedit-4.2-beta1.exe
+8)	Create a new project in sdedit-4.2-beta1.exe
+9)	Paste the text into that project
+10)	The sequence diagram should automatically appear